nathanagius/paymentdomain/README.md

 ## Payment Journey (Frontend)
 1. **Select Account** — Choose source account (fetched from mock API)
-2. **Enter Payment Details** — Recipient IBAN, amount, currency, reference
+2. **Enter Payment Details** — Recipient IBAN, account ID, amount, currency, reference, execution date
 3. **Review** — Confirm details
-4. **Confirm** — Initiate payment (calls backend)
+4. **Confirm** — Initiate payment (calls BIAN-aligned backend)
 5. **Result** — See payment status

-## BIAN & DDD
-- Payment Initiation domain modeled after [BIAN Payment Initiation](https://bian.org/servicedomain/payment-initiation/)
-- Business logic separated from infrastructure (DDD)
-- Customer/account data is external to payment domain (clean boundaries)
+## Business Rules Implemented

+The following business rules are enforced for every payment initiation:

+- **Sufficient Funds:** The debtor account must have enough balance to cover the payment (mocked as £1,000 for all accounts).
+- **Single Payment Limit:** No single payment can exceed £500.
+- **Daily Payment Limit:** No account can send more than £2,000 per day (mocked, resets per test run).
+- **Scheme Eligibility:** Only GBP payments up to £250,000 are eligible for Faster Payments (other currencies are rejected).
+- **Fraud Detection:** Payments over £10,000 are flagged as potentially fraudulent and rejected.

+If any rule is violated, the API returns a clear error message and the payment is not created.

 ---